AlvinChin1608/day46_100/README.md

 1. __Spotify Authentication:__

 - Use Spotipy for OAuth authentication with Spotify, obtaining a token to interact with the API.
-The user will need to log in to their Spotify account and paste the provided URL into the console to complete the authentication.
-A cache token file will created so the user won't need to sign every time
+The user must log in to their Spotify account and paste the re-directed URL into the console to complete the authentication.
+A cache token file will be created and store locally on user's computer to avoid re-authentication

 ![](https://github.com/AlvinChin1608/day46_100/blob/main/gif/Step%201_login.gif)